 But in the midst of your celebration this Sunday, can you do me a favor?
 Can you also remember and acknowledge her?
 She is the one hiding in the back of the church.
 Last pew.
 Staring at her feet with tissues in hand.
 She is also the one with tears in her eyes as she passes by the flowers, the Hallmark greeting cards, and the eye-catching #1 Mom necklaces.
-Because, you see, for her, Mother’s Day is not a time of joy.
-But rather heartache.
-It’s not a time in which she is remembered, but often forgotten.
-And it is a time when she feels alone.
+Because, you see, for her, Mother’s Day is not a time of joy but rather a day of heartache.
+It’s not a time in which she is remembered but often forgotten.
+And it’s also a time when she feels alone.
 Painstakingly different.
 And less of a woman.
-It’s not by choice that she has chosen to not be a mother, but instead it has happened by force.
-The disease of infertility that affects the reproductive organs and destroys the dreams of 1 in 8 couples has caused her to feel this way.
+It’s not by choice that she has chosen not to be a mother, but instead, it has happened by force.
+The disease of infertility that affects the reproductive organs and destroys 1 in 8 couples’ dreams has caused her to feel this way.

-I know you may not comprehend her thoughts.
-Or understand her feelings.
-And that’s okay.
+I know you may not comprehend her thoughts or understand her feelings, and that’s okay.
 Because I know it’s hard when you haven’t walked in another person’s shoes.
-But in order to see her story and feel her pain, would you like to try?
+But to see her story and feel her pain, would you like to try?
 If so, let’s take a quick walk down memory lane.
 Is that okay?
 But make sure before you lace up your shoes, you grab a box of tissues because it won’t be easy.
-So if you ready, let’s take a deep breath in and out…because here it goes…
+So, if you ready, let’s take a deep breath in and out…because here it goes…

-I want you to first remember the excitement you had when telling your husband, or your best friend, sister or parents that you were expecting.
-You were so excited, right?!
+First, I want you to remember the excitement you had when telling your husband, or your best friend, sister, or parents that you were expecting.
+You were so excited!
 And do you remember how pregnancy changed your body–it was just a little at first, but then as your baby grew, so did your belly.
-And you rejoiced with each picture taken to show the progression.
+Maybe even your ankles.
+And despite the expanding and the stretching, you rejoiced with each picture taken to show the progression.
 And do you remember the emotions you felt when your miracle kicked for the first time?
 Or had the hiccups?
-You were crazy excited, right?
+You were crazy excited, am I right?

-It’s hard imagining these horrific moments, isn’t’ it?
+It’s hard imagining these horrific moments.
 And no one wants to.
 No one wants this type of pain for even a second.
-But for some women, it is their reality that often paralyzes them with worry as they fear of never being able to experience motherhood.
-It is their reality that keeps them feeling alone and set apart.
-Always on the outside looking in while attending baby showers and other social gatherings.
-It is their reality that makes being able to get out of bed and attend a church service on the second Sunday in May, an unbearable and painful and tearful struggle.
+But for some women, it is their reality that often paralyzes them with worry as they fear never being able to experience motherhood.
+Their reality keeps them feeling alone and set apart, always on the outside looking in while attending baby showers and other social gatherings.
+Their reality makes getting out of bed and attending a church service on the second Sunday in May an unbearable and painful and tearful struggle.

-Because for this particular holiday, those who only see a negative pregnancy test, or who have suffered a miscarriage, a still birth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
-Every Mother’s Day commercial they see, greeting card they pass by, or baby giggle they hear reminds them of what they are not, but so desperately want to become.
+Because for this particular holiday, those who only see a negative pregnancy test, or who have suffered a miscarriage, a stillbirth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
+Every Mother’s Day commercial they see, the greeting card they pass by, or baby giggle they hear reminds them of what they are not but so desperately want to become.
 It is like pouring salt into their open wound.
-And on that Sunday when they watch as each mother stands in church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.
+And on that Sunday, when they watch as each mother stands in the church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.

 Even for those who have hope that their situation could change and faith so strong to believe that it will, this day is still not easy.
-Because the grief from what she is not and what she has lost, will come pouring down on her like a hurricane.
-And while she should be able to get up and run to the church on this Sunday for healing of her broken heart, much like a sick person runs to a hospital, she can’t.
+Because the grief from what she is not, and the pain from what she has lost, will come pouring down on her like a hurricane.
+And while she should be able to get up and run to the church on this Sunday for the healing of her broken heart, much like a sick person runs to a hospital, she can’t.
 Because for her?
-The pain is far greater in the church, then at home.
+The pain is far greater in the church than at home.

 But even so, she still needs shelter from the storm.
 A place where she can find peace.
 And hope.
 A place where she doesn’t feel alone.
 Or scared.
 But most of all, she needs someone to take her there.
-Because do you remember in school when the storm alarm would sound and the teacher would lead you to a place of safety?
-You were scared and so she helped you to your knees.
-She showed you how to cover your head with your hands, all the while reminding you in her sweet and gentle voice that it would be okay.
+Because do you remember in school when the storm alarm would sound, and the teacher would lead you to a place of safety?
+You were scared, and so the teacher helped you to your knees.
+She showed you how to cover your head with your hands, all while reminding you in her sweet and gentle voice that it would be okay.
 Do you remember that?
 Because that is what she needs.

 She needs someone with compassion and understanding, perhaps someone like you, to help her.

-Because in the coming days her alarm is going to sound.
-Her eyes will slowly begin to open.
-And she will immediately be stricken with sadness and despair as she remembers what day it is.
+After all, in the coming days, her alarm will sound, her eyes will slowly begin to open, and she will immediately be stricken with sadness, even despair as she remembers what day it is.
 Mother’s Day.
-And she will need someone to take her to a place of safety.
-To remind her to get on her knees and cry out to the Lord for His comfort, for His peace.
-All the while needing someone to help cover her head for protection.
-But not with hands…with words.
+It is then that she will need someone to take her to a place of safety, remind her to get on her knees, and cry out to the Lord for His comfort and His peace.
+All while also needing someone to help cover her head for protection.
+But not with hands…rather with words.
 But not just any words.
 His words.
 Because through heartache and pain, she too will need to hear a calm and gentle voice.
-A voice reminding her that according to Leviticus 26:9, He will look on her favor and increase her numbers.
+A voice reminding her that according to Leviticus 26:9, He will look in her favor and increase her numbers.
 And she will need someone to assure her that He will fulfill the desires He has placed inside of her heart (Psalm 37:4).
 And what she has lost?
 He will restore.
 (Zechariah 9:12).

-So, sweet Mama, if you know someone struggling with infertility will you be that someone for her?
-Will you step out of the crowd and be the one she needs this Sunday?
-Will you help shield her from the wind and the rain caused by her grief?
-Because the shelter she needs, could be found inside your hug.
-Or the thoughtful card you send or the flowers you give, could be the umbrella that not only helps her weather the storm, but also helps her to dance within it.
-And the individual time and attention you give to her on this particular day that is meant to celebrate you, could be exactly what she needs in order to help her remain steadfast in her faith and confident in His timing.
+So, sweet Mama, if you know someone struggling with infertility, will you be that someone for her?
+Will you step out of the crowd and be the one she needs?
+The one who will help shield her from the wind and the rain caused by her grief?
+Because the shelter she needs could be found inside your hug.
+Or the thoughtful card you give could be the umbrella that not only helps her weather the storm but also help her dance within it.
+The individual time and attention you give to her on this particular day meant to celebrate you could be exactly what she needs to help her remain steadfast in her faith and be confident in His timing.

-So, let me ask you again sweet Mama, will you be that someone she needs this Mother’s Day?
-I sure hope so…
+Let me ask you again, sweet Mama, will you be that someone she needs this Mother’s Day?
+For her, I sure hope so…